edgelesssys/contrast/README.md

 7. The CLI sets a manifest in the Contrast Coordinator, including a list of permitted policies.
 8. The Contrast Coordinator verifies that the started pod has a permitted policy hash in its `HOSTDATA` field.

-After the last step, we know that the policy has not been tampered with and, thus, that the workload is as intended.
+After the last step, we know that the policy hasn't been tampered with and, thus, that the workload is as intended.

 ### The Contrast Initializer